 If, after the creditors meeting, the trustee determines that you have some nonexempt property, you may be required to either surrender that property or provide the trustee with its equivalent value in cash.
 If the property isn't worth very much or would be cumbersome for the trustee to sell, the trustee may "abandon" the property -- which means that you get to keep it, even though it is nonexempt.
 (For information on which types of property are typically exempt, see When Chapter 7 Bankruptcy Isn't the Right Choice.
-However, which property is exempt varies by state -- you can find complete lists of exempt property for every state in How to File for Chapter 7 Bankruptcy, by Stephen Elias, Albin Renauer, and Robin Leonard (Nolo).)
+However, which property is exempt varies by state.
+You can find your state's exemptions in Bankruptcy Exemptions by State.

 How Your Secured Debts Are Treated

 If you've pledged property as collateral for a loan, the loan is called a secured debt.
 The most common examples of collateral are houses and automobiles.
 If you're behind on your payments, the creditor can ask to have the automatic stay lifted in order to repossess or foreclose on the property.
 However, if you are current on your payments, you can keep the property and keep making payments as before -- unless you have enough equity in the property to justify its sale by the trustee.

 If a creditor has recorded a lien against your property because of a debt you haven't paid (for example, because the creditor obtained a court judgment against you), that debt is also secured.
 You may be able to wipe out the lien in Chapter 7 bankruptcy.
 Get in-depth information on how your secured debts are handled in our legal area, What Happens to Your Debt & Property in Chapter 7 Bankruptcy?

 At the end of the bankruptcy process, all of your debts are wiped out (discharged) by the court, except: